osamascience96/C-/CS50_Labs/Sort/README.md

 6. Make another file that contains their resultant runtime of a particular file against the algorithm applied to that file.

+# NOTES:
+  Analyze the data from the file in Algorithm.txt that the Selection Sort Runtime is better than the Bubble Sort